Ann Arbor KTC was founded in 1978 under the guidance of Ven. Khenpo Karthar Rinpoche, the resident abbot of Karma

 The entrance is at the back.
 Use the driveway on the north side of the house.
 If meditation has begun feel free to quietly join us.

 In keeping with Tibetan tradition, shoes are not worn in the shrine room.
 There is a space provided for your shoes under the coat hooks in the kitchen.

 The shrine room is handicap-accessible.
-Please call or email to let us know you are coming.
-We can use the front door, but it opens directly into the shrine room and is normally kept closed.
+Please call or email to let us know you are coming so we can let you in through the front door.

-Wednesday evening at 7:00 PM there is a quiet sitting meditation.
-Basic instruction can be provided.
-Sundays we do sadhana practices.
+Sunday mornings there is an 11:15 service, including a brief Dharma talk, discussion, and meditation.
+On Sundays we also do sadhana practices at 10.
 A sadhana is a formal practice that includes chanting, visualization, mantra repetition and meditation.
 Texts are provided with pronunciation and translations.
 For details check our weekly schedule.

-We also host visiting lamas and other special events.
+We also host visiting teachers and other special events.
 Check our Events page for more information.